Face space: Own-race bias

 An own-race bias is the tendency to more easily recognise faces of people of the same race as yourself, compared to those of different races.
-Numerous studies have provided evidence for this phenomena, and face-space presents multiple explanations.
+Numerous studies have provided evidence for this phenomenon, and face-space presents multiple explanations.

 An interpretation of the location of faces within face-space using multidimensional scaling, reveals that other-race faces are densely packed within a more distant area of face-space, while own-race faces are more unbiasedly distributed around the origin.
 This is explained in terms of the difference in exemplar density (how close faces are positioned to other faces) between own and other-race faces.
 Because other-race faces are encoded with less emphasis on distinguishing facial features, and more on race (the opposite of own-race faces), they are grouped close together, yet are distant from the central point of face-space.
 Unlike distinctiveness however, distance in this case does not facilitate facial recognition, due to the higher exemplar density (many faces are close together) of other-race faces.

 Norm-based face-space on the other hand explains the own-race bias as a consequence of distance from the ‘norm face’.
 Own-race faces are located nearer the norm, whereas other-race faces are grouped further from it, making own-race faces quicker to process and recognise.